aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 optional argument `name.s` is given, read the molecule with that name (the name is the line after `@<TRIPOS>MOLECULE`). `name.s` is case-sensitive.

+### pdb format (pdb)

+This is a molecular format used by the Protein Data Bank (PDB) for biological molecules.
+Critic2 reads the molecular structure from the ATOM and HETATM records.

 ### DFTB+ gen Format (gen)